mwilkin-401-advanced-javascript/lab-05/README.md

 fileReader =>
 fileWriter =>

-bmpValidator => validates file is .bmp darken => darkens the colors of bitmap lighten => lightens the colors of bitmap inversion => inverts the colors of bitmap
+bmpValidator => validates file is a proper .bmp file darken => darkens the colors of bitmap lighten => lightens the colors of bitmap inversion => inverts the colors of bitmap